lpcvoid/cpp-net-lib/README.md

 `netlib::server_response` is a struct that you can return in your server callbacks, which instructs the server how to handle your response.
 You can pass it some data to relay to clients, or instruct server to terminate the connection (after sending data, if any).

+`netlib::http::client` is an HTTP client, which can currently only GET http responses (No other Verbs, and no TLS).

 ### Examples